Does not require any experience to use.

 Now finish tuning the 1st string by using the 2nd string at the 5th fret.

-After doing this a few times you'll get the hang of it and it will become much easier I promise.
+After doing this a few thousand times you'll get the hang of it and it will become much easier I promise.